merkaliser/scilla-vanilla/pausable/Readme.md

 ## Test cases

-0. add: adds the pausable address with specified role `True`.
+1. add: adds the pausable address with specified role `True`.
 Expected: [Success].
-1. renounce: updates the pausable address with specified role `False`.
+2. renounce: updates the pausable address with specified role `False`.
 Expected: [Success] .
-2. remove: removes the pausable address with specified role .
-Expected: [Success]
+3. remove: removes the pausable address with specified role .
+Expected: [Success].
-3. has: checks if the pausable address exists with specified role.
+4. has: checks if the pausable address exists with specified role.
 Expected: [Success] `False`.
-4. has: checks if the pausable address exists with specified role.
-Expected: [Success] `True`
+5. has: checks if the pausable address exists with specified role.
+Expected: [Success] `True`.
-5. renounce: here it updates the pausable address with specified role `False`.
+6. renounce: here it updates the pausable address with specified role `False`.
 Expected: [Success].